junymc/junymc.github.io/_posts/2019-10-29-rails_project_-_party_planner.markdown

  ## Conclusion

-It was a long journey till this project is done.
-Of course I struggled as always in the begining, more than CLI or Sinatra project.
+ The journey to complete this project was hard, but really rewarding to complete.
+It was more difficult then CLI or Sinatra project.
 But also, I've learned a lot of things as always at the end.
 The most important thing that I learned is "Understand the logic and think as the real world.".
 If there 's something wrong, there is reason for it too.
-While I try to figure out what's wrong or where to fix, my troubleshooting skill was getting better and better, Understanding errors and analyzing codes are one of the skills that developers need to have as much as creating a new application.
+While I try to figure out what's wrong or where to fix, my troubleshooting skill have improved, Understanding errors and analyzing code are one of the s developers need to have as much as creating a new application.